THEORY OF TRIANGULAR COSMOLOGY

 Abstract

-The Theory of Triangular Cosmology proposes a unified mathematical and physical framework connecting number theory, fractal geometry, and cosmology through a fundamental triangular lattice underlying spacetime.
-Within this framework, prime number distributions are encoded as oscillatory trigonometric patterns upon the lattice, linking discrete prime phenomena to continuous cosmic structures.
+The Theory of Triangular Cosmology proposes a unified mathematical and physical framework that connects number theory, fractal geometry, and cosmology through a fundamental triangular lattice underlying spacetime.
+Within this framework prime number distributions are encoded as oscillatory trigonometric patterns on the lattice, linking discrete prime phenomena to continuous cosmic structures.
 Using spectral analysis independent of classical reliance on the Riemann zeta function and incorporating a dynamically adjustable parameter θ_eff, the theory models prime distribution, cosmic fractal formation, and quantum-gravitational dynamics within a coherent mathematical nexus.
 It integrates the Mystical Large Conjecture (MLC) to characterize the fractality of prime distributions and introduces a Unified Primes Equation (UPE) that captures prime density and oscillatory behavior without direct zeta dependence.
 The Triangular Cosmology framework unites arithmetic, geometry, and cosmology, depicting the universe’s fractal structures as fundamentally composed of triangles.

 Introduction